erikford/portfolio-mgmt/readme.txt

 == Installation ==

-You can install Portfolio Mgmt. either via the WordPress Dashboard or using by uploading the extracted `portfolio-mgmt` folder to your `/wp-content/plugins/` directory.
+You can install Portfolio Mgmt. either via the WordPress Dashboard or by uploading the extracted `portfolio-mgmt` folder to your `/wp-content/plugins/` directory.
 Once the plugin has been successfully installed, simply activate the plugin through the Plugins menu in your WordPress Dashboard.

 If you get a 404 error after publishing a portfolio post, click on Permalinks in your Settings menu and click Save Changes.